-As of March 31, 2022, we had \$495.5 million of liquidity comprised of \$206.0 million of cash and equivalents and \$289.5 million available under our ABL Facility.
-Additionally, we have no maturities on our Term Loan and ABL Facility until 2026.
+As of September 30, 2022, we had \$1,478.5 million of liquidity comprised of \$229.9 million of cash and equivalents and \$1,248.6 million available under our Revolving Facility.
 We believe this strong liquidity position will allow us to execute our strategic plan and provides the flexibility to continue to invest in future growth opportunities.

-In September 2020, our Board of Directors approved a stock repurchase program, which commenced on October 27, 2020, and allows for the repurchase of up to \$250.0 million of our common stock over a 24-month period from time to time; in amounts and at prices we deem appropriate, subject to market conditions and other considerations.
-During the three months ended March 31, 2022 and 2021, no share repurchases were made under these plans.
-Since the inception of all stock repurchase programs (starting in August 2015), we have repurchased 9,026,706 shares of our common stock for \$431.5 million (an average repurchase price of \$47.81 per share), all funded with cash.
+In September 2020, our Board of Directors approved a stock repurchase program, which commenced on October 27, 2020, and allowed for the repurchase of up to \$250 million of our common stock over a 24-month period from time to time; in amounts and at prices we deem appropriate, subject to market conditions and other considerations.
+That program was exhausted in the third quarter of 2022.
+In July 2022, the Company's Board of Directors approved another stock repurchase program, which commenced on August 5, 2022, and allows for the repurchase of up to \$500 million of the Company's common stock over a 24-month period from time to time; in amounts and at prices we deem appropriate, subject to market conditions and other considerations.
+During the third quarter of 2022, we repurchased 536,633 shares of our common stock for \$123.9 million.
+There were no share repurchases under the program during the first and second quarters of 2022.
+Additionally, there were no share repurchases under the program during the first and second quarters of 2022.
+Additionally, there were no share repurchases under the program during the three and nine months ended September 30, 2021.
+Since the inception of all stock repurchase programs (starting in August 2015), we have repurchased 9,563,339 shares of our common stock for \$555.4 million (at an average cost per share of \$58.08).

-See Note 11, "Credit Agreements," and Note 12, "Stock Repurchase Program" to the condensed consolidated financial statements included in Item 1 of this Quarterly Report on Form 10-Q for more information on our credit agreements and stock repurchase programs.
+See Note 11, "Credit Agreements," and Note 12, "Stock Repurchase Program," to the condensed consolidated financial statements included in Item 1 of this Quarterly Report on Form 10-Q for more information on our credit agreements and stock repurchase programs.

 We have an arrangement with a finance company to provide floor plan financing for selected dealers.
 This arrangement provides liquidity for our dealers by financing dealer purchases of Generac products with credit availability from the finance company.
 We receive payment from the finance company after shipment of product to the dealer, and our dealers are given a longer period of time to pay the finance company.
 If our dealers do not pay the finance company, we may be required to repurchase the applicable inventory held by the dealer.
 We do not indemnify the finance company for any credit losses they may incur.
-The amount financed by dealers which remained outstanding was \$168.4 million and \$115.9 million as of March 31, 2022 and December 31, 2021, respectively.
+The amount financed by dealers which remained outstanding was \$222.4 million and \$115.9 million as of September 30, 2022 and December 31, 2021, respectively.